The Maker-Breaker directed triangle game: Proofs of our results stated in Subsection

-We give below a lemma that allows us to `borrow' a condition for Breaker's win on the undirected triangle game to the premise of the directed triangle game on the same board, owing to a monotonicity argument common in Maker-Breaker games.
+We give below a lemma that allows us to `borrow' a condition for Breaker's win on the undirected triangle game to the premise of the directed triangle game on the same board, owing to a monotonicity argument common in Maker-Breaker games, and similar to the one we used in Lemma \ref{lem: breaker monotonicity}.